rebarbara/fraud/README.md

 ## Detecting Fraud

 In the authors' experience for massive data streams, there is no way to effectively separate data analysis from the larger issues of data delivery, data management, and data storage.
-In the next sections, they describe the fraud detection framework developed at AT&T over the years and how data analysis fits into the broader scheme.
+In the next subsections, they describe the fraud detection framework developed at AT&T over the years and how data analysis fits into the broader scheme.

 Key components of a fraud detection system:
 - a continuing source of call detail data,